Highlights

 Where to Watch Childcare: People's Liberation (Newsreel #56) (1970)

-Yearning to watch 'Childcare: People's Liberation (Newsreel #56)' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or view the Bonnie Friedman-directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.
+In the mood to watch 'Childcare: People's Liberation (Newsreel #56)' from the comfort of your living room?
+Searching for a streaming service to buy, rent, download, or watch the Bonnie Friedman-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Childcare: People's Liberation (Newsreel #56)' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Childcare: People's Liberation (Newsreel #56)' right now, here are some particulars about the Newsreel Collective flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Childcare: People's Liberation (Newsreel #56)' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Childcare: People's Liberation (Newsreel #56)' right now, here are some finer points about the Newsreel Collective flick.

-Want to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "The film shows how community run childcare centers are a step toward liberation, by giving parents and children a chance to develop relationships with their peers and new relationships with each other.
 Focusing in the need for childcare and what good childcare could be, the film interviews women who express their desperation to find a safe environment for their children, and shows them taking positive action.
 Filming in daycare centers, it records what good parent-controlled daycare could mean for children as well as parents.
 Filmmakers Bonnie Friedman and Karen Mitnik said, "Being activist filmmakers, we were interested in showing everyday people taking control of their situation by utilizing empty community space to set up their own daycare centers.
 Using equipment shared amongst several projects within the Newsreel collective, we shot mostly on the streets of New York City with a Bolex and Nagra for sound."" .

 'Childcare: People's Liberation (Newsreel #56)' Release Dates